Babak-H/Text-Classification/README.md

 # Text-Classification

-Deep Learning RNN, CNN models developed in Keras for spam classification and review segmentation.
+Deep Learning RNN, CNN models developed in Keras for spam classification and review segmentation, related to my mster's thesis